 We started off without floppy drives -- I wrote a "breakout" lookalike in Integer Basic, which I eventually lost when the cassette I was using failed.

-Later we got floppies, a Z80 softcard, 80 column card, language card etc.
+Later we got floppies, as well as a Z80 softcard and 80 column card for running CP/M.

 (From the Classic Computer list)